 My name is Gabriel and I am originally from Romania.
-I am currently living in the Hague, Netherlands.
+I am currently living in a small village called Delfgauw, in the Netherlands.

 I really became passionate with this new world of drivers and for me back then, drivers and kernel meant that was the place where you really have the “power”.
 Don’t get me wrong, it is, but with great power comes great responsibility.
 Countless blue screens would await, countless frustrating moments when I wanted to give up on it saying, it is just not for me and I would never really be a kernel developer, but sure enough, give it a few good years and it pays of.

 Today, not much has changed about my passion for Windows internals.
 On the other hand I am thankful I had the opportunity to work with great people and develop great projects for mostly security companies and not only and develop my skills along the way.